-There is an elevated risk of short-lived riots and shootings, leading to road closures, death, and injury in Sunni, Shia, and Maronite Christian areas across Lebanon during government formation; the deadlock since May 2018 will persist until Hizbullah and its allies' demands are met.
+There is an elevated risk of short-lived riots and shootings, leading to road closures, death, and injury in greater Beirut and across Lebanon during government formation; the deadlock since May 2018 will persist until Hizbullah and its allies' demands are met.
 Separately, Lebanon experiences regularly ad-hoc protests and road closures over localised issues, such as power and water cuts.
 These are mostly limited in size, and rarely lead to property damage or casualties.
-In tangent with the Syria conflict becoming more localised, Lebanon is likely to increase deporting Syrian refugees, leading to protests and violence in refugee camps against forced repatriation.
+With the Syrian conflict becoming more localised, Lebanon will increase deporting Syrian refugees, likely leading to protests and violence in refugee camps against forced repatriation.

 Vaccinations required to enter the country

 Hepatitis A: A vaccine is available for anyone over one year of age.
 The vaccine may not be effective for certain people, e.g. those born before 1945 and who lived as a child in a developing country and/or have a past history of jaundice (icterus).
 These people can instead get a shot of immune globulin (IG) to boost their immunity against the disease.

 Hepatitis B: A vaccine is available for children at least two months old.